ohata-toast/EasyCache/en/console-guide.md

 ##### Constraints

-- If it fails to set up high availability while adding a replica node, go to **Replication Groups > Basic Information** and click **Reconfigure HA** so as to re-configure high availability.
+- If HA setting fails when adding 1 replica node, click the **Update HA** button in **Replication Group > Basic Information** to update the HA settings.

 ![rep_ha_error_001.PNG](https://static.toastoven.net/prod_easycache/20.07.09/rep_ha_error_001.PNG)

+- If HA settings fails to update when adding 2 replica node, click the **Update HA** button in **Replication Group > Basic Information ** to update the HA settings again.

 - With a failover, the existing master node in which error occurred is suspended.
 When the failed node is deleted, it is changed into a general standalone master node in which high availability is not enabled.
 - By adding a replica node to the standalone master node, high availability can be newly specified.